 Preheat the oven to 400 degrees F. Lightly oil a baking pan and set aside.

 In a cast iron skillet, heat up oil over medium heat.
-Once oil is hot, add onions and garlic and sauté until onions are translucent and fragrant, about 5 minutes.
+Once the oil is hot, add onions and garlic and sauté until onions are translucent and fragrant about 5 minutes.

 Add jalapeños, jackfruit, spices, and salt, stirring to evenly coat the jackfruit.
 Cook, over medium heat, until jackfruit begins to brown slightly around the edges, about 5 more minutes.

 Remove from heat and stir in cilantro, salsa verde, and fresh lime juice.

 While jackfruit is cooking, wrap your tortillas in a towel and heat in the microwave for 30-60 seconds until tortillas are soft and pliable.

 Place about 3-4 tablespoons of jackfruit filling along the bottom third of the tortilla.
 Tightly wrap the tortillas, push a toothpick through the middle, and place them seam-side down on the prepared baking sheet.
 Repeat until all the filling is gone.

 Brush the tops of each taquito with olive oil and bake for 15-20 minutes until golden brown and crispy.

 While taquitos are baking, make the Chipotle Ranch according to these instructions.